 The interview is an opportunity for you to share why you have chosen pharmacy for a career, your knowledge of the profession, and why we are a good fit for you.
 The admissions committee uses the interview report to evaluate your communication skills, your understanding and motivation for pharmacy, learn more about your experiences and leadership skills, and other important attributes.
 Learn more about our interview days.

-Your PharmCAS personal statement and the University's unique essay questions (within the supplemental application) provide the committee with insight into your understanding and motivation for pharmacy, your experiences and leadership skills, and your unique qualities that can contribute to diversity in the classroom and profession.
+Your PharmCAS personal statement and the University's unique essay question (within the the PharmCAS program materials) provide the committee with insight into your understanding and motivation for pharmacy, your experiences and leadership skills, and your unique qualities that can contribute to diversity in the classroom and profession.